 A couple of years ago, Marcela and I dropped in for some drinks and appetizers at one of their locations in Tampa.
 All I knew about them was that they were a scratch kitchen.

-We ordered their chips with housemade nacho and an appetizer platter; everything was great.
-I chose a beer to enjoy while Marcela went the Painkiller cocktail route.
+We ordered their chips, housemade nachos, and an appetizer platter; everything was great.
+I chose a beer to enjoy while Marcela had a Painkiller cocktail.

-Our waiter explained that there is a limit of 2 per person for the Painkiller.
+Our waiter explained that Painkillers are limited to 2 per person.
 He then regaled us with stories of customers who had to be carried out when they couldn’t stand after downing two of those bad boys.

 Marcela enjoyed both of hers and was fine, but I’m sure there are rookies out there who shouldn’t even drink one.

-After ordering the apps, I wasn’t even going to look at the menu, but there was a Monte Cristo.
-Much like Marcela, who felt the need to drink the two Painkillers, I had to order the Monte Cristo even though I wasn’t hungry.
+After ordering the apps, I wasn’t even going to look at the menu, but there was a cheeseburger.
+Much like Marcela, who felt the need to drink the two Painkillers, I had to order the cheeseburger even though I wasn’t hungry anymore.

 What is a Monte Cristo Sandwich?